flimzy/wasmws/README.md

 # wasmws: Web-Assembly Websocket (for Go)

+This package is a fork of [`github.com/tarndt/wasmws`](https://github.com/tarndt/wasmws), to update dependency versions, and add some minor features I needed.
+Please consider using the original if it will suit your needs.
+If the upstream version is updated to suit my needs, I'll be deleting this fork.

 ## What is wasmws?
 Why would I want to use this?

 [wasmws](https://github.com/flimzy/wasmws) was written primarily to allow [Go](https://golang.org/) applications targeting [WASM](https://en.wikipedia.org/wiki/WebAssembly) to communicate with a [gRPC](https://grpc.io/) server.
 This is normally challenging for two reasons: